 The College of Letters and Science is pleased to announce the recipients of the annual Liberal Arts Scholarship offered by the University of Wisconsin Oshkosh.
-Katie Diederichs, an elementary and special education major in the College of Education and Human Services, has won the $1,000 award for a student from the professional colleges or Lifelong Learning and Community Engagement.
-Tanner Gussert, a kinesiology major in the College of Letters and Science has won the $1,000 award for a student in Letters and Science.
-Both essay were characterized by the judges as clearly demonstrating an understanding of the significance of a liberal arts education.
+Kirsten Scheller-Suitor, an elementary and special education major in the College of Education and Human Services, has won the $1,000 award for a student from the professional colleges or Lifelong Learning and Community Engagement.
+Meghan Owens, a political science major in the College of Letters and Science has won the $1,000 award for a student in Letters and Science.
+Both essays were characterized by the judges as clearly demonstrating an understanding of the significance of a liberal arts education.

 This year's essay prompt, in conjunction with the UW System Liberal Arts Scholarship competition, asked applicants to respond to the following:

-We extend our sincerest congratulations to Ms. Diederichs and Mr. Gussert, and we offer our warmest wishes as they continue their studies at the University of Wisconsin Oshkosh.
+We extend our sincerest congratulations to Ms. Scheller-Suitor and Ms. Owens, and we offer our warmest wishes as they continue their studies at the University of Wisconsin Oshkosh.

 Click on the links above to read their winning essays in their entirety.